 Numerous programmers use an IDE rather than a text editor and compiler.
 An IDE is a one-stop shop for programming.
 It includes a text editor, linker, compiler, and libraries.
 There’s no right or wrong compiler to use.
 It all comes down to your requirements and what layout is stylish for you.
 Some of the stylish IDEs include:

 Visual Studio Code: open source, has great features, cross-platform

-Eclipse: open source, simple, cross-platform, need to install C components
+Eclipse: open source, simple, cross-platform, need to install C++ language components